-Tifton's sagacious beginnings led to two institutions that still exist today: the Georgia State College of Agriculture and the Abraham Baldwin Agricultural College.
-Both institutions attracted large numbers of farmers - related scientists and educators, with the state employing plant pathologists at experimental stations and helping Glenn Burton develop the first covered open-air garden in the United States.
-It has an extensive college library at nearby Abraham-Baldwin College, and locations in that area include the University of Georgia, Georgia Southern University and Georgia Tech University.
+Tifton's sagacious beginnings led to two institutions that still exist today: the University of Georgia Tifton Agriculture Campus and the Abraham Baldwin Agricultural College.
+Both institutions attract large numbers of farmers, scientists, and educators, with the state employing plant pathologists at experimental stations and helping develop the first covered open-air garden in the United States.

-The world's second largest magnolia tree is located in Magnolia Tree Park, and Tifton recently hosted the opening of a new museum, the Tift County Museum of Natural History, located in the county town of Tifts County.
-TIFton is conveniently located off Interstate 75, which runs north to south for about 100 miles to Atlanta.
+The world's second-largest magnolia tree is located in Magnolia Tree Park, and Tifton recently hosted the opening of a new museum, the Tift County Museum of Natural History.
+Tifton is conveniently located off Interstate 75, which runs north to south for about 100 miles to Atlanta.
 North of the city is a public airport, Tifting County Airport, which serves general aviation with scheduled commercial airlines.

-The fertility of the land attracted people from all over the country, and even in the 19th century Tifton owned an opera house built in the 1890s.
-Today, it is still appreciated that everyone has the right to a home in which they feel safe.
-This has enabled many people to provide their families with the comfort that every home should have, so that payments work for them.
+The fertility of the land attracted people from all over the country, and even in the 19th century, Tifton owned an opera house built in the 1890s.

 The racial makeup of the city is a mix of African-Americans, whites, blacks, Hispanics, Asians, and Native Americans.
 The median household income in Tifton was $35,927 in 2015.